The hidden truth about clear aligner orthodontics is that “AI” isn’t the answer to getting great patient outcomes.

-We should know - we built 32Co to fix this problem by promoting expertise, rather than trying to replace it.
-Along the way, we realised that there are fundamental misconceptions about how the major manufacturers “support” dentists using their aligners.
+We built 32Co to fix this problem by promoting knowledge and experience, for which there is no replacement in healthcare.
+Along the way, we realised that there are fundamental misconceptions about how clear aligner treatments are designed by manufacturers.

-So in this article, we’re going to break down the limitations of AI and how dentists can retake control of their orthodontic treatment.
+So in this article, we’re going to break down how AI is actually used, and how dentists can retake control of their orthodontic treatments.

 What does it mean to have AI help with your aligner cases?

-Simply put, conventional big brand aligner systems use words like 'AI' to create mystery around how treatment planning for clear aligners is actually done behind the scenes.
+Conventional branded aligner systems often use words like 'AI' to create mystery around how treatment planning for clear aligners is performed behind the scenes.

 Let’s get one thing clear - AI technology can’t programme tooth movement.
-If you’ve used clear aligner treatment planning software, you’ll know that technicians need to manually manipulate teeth in 3D to move them.
-The software can’t align teeth itself.
+If you’ve used clear aligner treatment planning software, you’ll know that the software can’t auto-align the teeth by itself.

 Once the teeth have been moved into position by a technician, the planning software uses algorithms to calculate the number of stages required to rotate a tooth.
-Algorithms aren’t AI - they are simple calculations.
+Often, what is assumed to be AI, is actually simple algorithms and calculations.
 For example, if a tooth is planned to rotate by 10 degrees, 2 degrees per stage, it will take 5 stages to achieve this.
 In other words, 10 divided by 2 equals 5…